- What Drives Caravan Prices

 Best for: The majority of Big Lappers.
 Families who need space and reliability.
 Couples who want comfort without excess.
 Anyone planning 6+ months on the road and wanting a van that just works.

-What you’re buying: A new, fully equipped caravan from a reputable manufacturer.
+What you’re buying: High-end caravan brands like Wonderland RV, Retreat, Atlas, and JB Caravans, plus starting-level models from ultra-premium brands like Lotus and Vacationer.
 Full off-road capability (if chosen), premium lithium power systems, 400W+ solar, composite or aluminium construction, independent suspension, top-tier appliances, and luxury finishes.
-Brands like Kokoda, Zone RV Sorell, Retreat (Fraser/Hamilton), New Age (Big Red/Manta Ray), or Evernew.

-What’s good: Everything is new, under warranty, and built to your specifications.
+What’s good: Everything is new, under warranty, and built to high specifications.
 Premium build quality means fewer problems on the road.
 Full off-grid capability means total freedom in campsite choice.
 Better insulation, better ride, better everything.
-The resale value on premium brands is strong.
+Strong resale value on premium brands.

-What’s not: The price.
-Every dollar above what you need is a dollar that could extend your trip, fund experiences, or sit in your emergency fund.
-Premium vans are also heavy; many require a large, capable tow vehicle, which adds another $60,000 to $100,000+ if you don’t already own one.
-And new caravans depreciate fastest in year one.
+What’s not: The price represents a significant investment.
+Every dollar above what you need is a dollar that could extend your trip.
+These vans are often heavy, requiring large, capable tow vehicles.
+New caravans depreciate fastest in year one.

 Best for: Retirees investing in years of travel, not just one trip.
 Families who need the space and durability.
 Anyone planning extended off-road travel where build quality is a safety issue, not a luxury.